un33k/django-geoaware/README.md

         'country_code': '',
         'country_name': '',
     }
-    if some fields are not available they are left unpopulated.
+    If some fields are not available they are left unpopulated.

 Running the tests